shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 ## Breaking down the problem
 Now as we are ready with all out dependencies, let us start by breaking down the project so that we can handle each individual problems and tackle it one by one.
 At this point, the problems which are apparent are:
 1. We need to first login to LinkedIn.
 Therefore, we would need to automate form submission.
-2. Then we would need to figure out a way to provide the search string, so that LinkedIn gives as the top 10 profiles to scrape.
+2. Then we would need to figure out a way to provide the search string, so that LinkedIn gives as the top 5 profiles to scrape.
 3. Then we would need to search for the profile links of the individual profile from the search results.
 4. Go to the individual profile links and save the pages to our file system.

-As we have figured out the apparent problems let us dive into the code.
+As we have figured out the problems let us dive into the code.

 1. ### Logging into LinkedIn
-    At first we go to the LogIn page where wefind the selectors for our username and password, open chrome developer tools `ctrl+shift+i`.
-    After inspecting the username and password firld we see that the filed are assigned an id.
+    At first we go to the LogIn page where we find the selectors for our username and password.
+Open chrome developer tools `ctrl+shift+i`. and inspect the username and password field.
+We see that the fields are assigned an id.
     Remember if you are struggling with the code, the link to the repository is given above.
     Have a look at the picture below : </br>
     ![login screenshot](./login.png)<br/>